 Since medications are only effective against small stones, doctors rarely advise patients to take medications.
 These small stones form because of cholesterol.
-Surgeon may prescribe medications that will break up small stones.
+Surgeon may prescribe medications to break up small stones.
 But, it might take months or years to do so.
-If the medications are stopped, then there is a chance that the gallstones will form again.
+If the medications are stopped, then there is a chance of the reformation of gallstones.

 Surgery to remove Gallbladder (Cholecystectomy)

 Non-surgical methods for gallstones are mostly ineffective.
 Some medications can further complicate the condition by increasing the size of gallstones instead of decreasing it.
 So surgery is one of the best options to treat gallstones.
-In surgery, the entire gallbladder is removed.
+In surgery, surgeon removes the entire gallbladder.
 There are two ways to remove gallbladder and they are:

 1. Laparoscopic Cholecystectomy

 In this type of surgery, the surgeon will remove gallbladder through laparoscopic surgery.
 Surgeon will make four incisions of 1 cm size and then remove the gallbladder.
-Laparoscopic Cholecystectomy is mostly a day-care procedure, which means the patient can return home on the same day of surgery.
+Laparoscopic Cholecystectomy is mostly a day-care procedure.
+This means the patient can return home on the same day of surgery.
 In some situations the patient might have to stay back for further supervision.